ASSOCIATION FOR COMMUNITY ORGANIZATION AND SOCIAL ADMINISTRATION

 Section 4 - Meetings of the Board

-The Board of Directors shall meet at least once annually in conjunction with the ACOSA Symposium.
+The Board of Directors shall meet a minimum of four times a year.
 Additional meetings may be called by the Chairperson as deemed appropriate.
-At least two weeks notice shall be given for special Board meetings.
+At least two weeks’ notice shall be given for special Board meetings.
 Telephone or web-based conferences are acceptable alternatives to face -to-face meetings.

 Section 5 – Quorum